jimmy-zx/csc2332-mbqc/report/report.typ

 $
   R_k = mat(1, 0; 0, e^(i 2pi \/ 2^k)),
 $
-which can be implemented using ${H, rz, "CNOT"}$ as shown in @qft-circuit (b).
+which can be implemented using ${H, rz, "CNOT"}$ as shown in @qft-circuit b.
 We also omit the swap operation at the end and interpret the output qubits accordingly, which can be implemented using three CNOT gates if desired.

 == Implementation